 Although we do not have any current plans to market and sell our products in other jurisdictions outside of the United States, we may decide to do so in the future and either we or our collaborators would need to obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval in foreign countries may differ substantially from that required to obtain FDA approval.
 Clinical trials conducted in one country may not be accepted by regulatory authorities in other countries.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product candidate be approved for reimbursement before the product candidate can be approved for sale in that country.
-We or our collaborators may not obtain approval by regulatory authorities outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities or jurisdictions, or by the FDA.
+We or our collaborators may not obtain approvals for our product candidates from regulatory authorities outside the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, or by the FDA.
 However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our product candidates in any market.